sametmax/minibelt/README.rst

     >>> get(lst, 100, default='whatever_you_want')
     'whatever_you_want'

-Plus, you can chain loop ups :
+Plus, you can chain look ups :

 This::